swiftlang/swift/docs/3 - Simple User Defined Datatypes i.e. enum, union, and struct.rst

 Enums will be declared something like this::

-  oneof DataSearchFlags { // Example stolen from CFDataSearchFlags
+  union DataSearchFlags { // Example stolen from CFDataSearchFlags
-    Backwards,
+    case Backwards
-    Anchored
+    case Anchored
   }

-A major difference from C is that the elements of a 'oneof' don't get injected into the global scope.
+A major difference from C is that the elements of a 'union' don't get injected into the global scope.
 This means that Backwards isn't valid in the global scope, you have to use DataSearchFlags::Backwards or DataSearchFlags.Backwards or something like that.
 This is good because you don't have to worry about your